thorian93/ansible-role-upgrade/README.md

         - role: ansible-role-upgrade
           become: yes

 Also this role only **checks if the system is available at port 22** after a reboot.
-For further checks and monitoring refer to my [ansible-playbooks](https://github.com/thorian93/ansible-playbooks) repository and look for the example `ansible-role-upgrade.yml` and the corresponding `checkhost.yml` playbooks.
+If you need further checks or validation you need to take care of that yourself.

 ## Role Variables